SqrTT/prophet/readme.md

 The extension operates in one mode - it launch an adapter that connects to sandbox.
 Just like when using the other debugger, you configure with a `.vscode/launch.json` file in the root directory of your project.
 You can create this file manually, or Code will create one for you if you try to run your project, and it doesn't exist yet.

 ### Launch
 Example `launch.json` configs with `"request": "launch"`.
 You must not specify hostname and other credentials.
-Since they will be loaded from corresponding `dw.json` file.
+Since they will be loaded from corresponding `dw.json` or `dw.js` file.

 ```json
 {